 The purpose of this document is to provide standards for the design of public storm drain system improvements in the City of Santa Rosa (City).
-All storm drainage systems must be designed in conformance withper the standards herein and the most current version of Sonoma Water's Flood Management Design Manual (FMDM).
-These City Public Storm Drain Standards (SD Standards) precede the FDMD Where there are discrepancies between the City's Public Storm Drain Standards (SD Standards) and the FMDM, the City's SD Standards shall govern for Cityowned and maintained storm drain infrastructure.
-These standards consist of:
+All storm drainage systems must be designed per the standards herein and the most current version of Sonoma Water's Flood Management Design Manual (FMDM).
+These City Public Storm Drain Standards (SD Standards) precede the FDMD for City-owned and maintained storm drain infrastructure.

 Developers and design engineers should be aware that stormwater treatment, volume capture, and hydromodification requirements, as specified in the City's current National Pollutant Discharge Elimination System (NPDES) Permit and Waste Discharge Requirements for Discharges from the Municipal Separate Storm Sewer Systems permit (MS4 Permit), may apply.
 Applicability, requirements, and design criteria are governed by the current version of the regional Storm Water Low Impact Development (LID) Technical Design Manual (LID Manual) and other applicable guidance documents.
-(1) hydrologic design criteria,